chrisl8/ArloBot/README.md

 * An new python curses based serial communications test program now allows testing of ALL Propeller board functions over serial with zero use of ROS to more easily ensure the hardware is working before starting ROS.

-**NOTE that the ROS Propeller Node is now BROKEN in this branch until I finish coding the update for it to work with the new serial interface!**

 ## and SO MUCH MORE! ##

 1. This package provides a set of ROS packages for using a [Parallax Arlo Platform](http://www.parallax.com/product/arlo-robotic-platform-system "Parallax") robot to run all of the demonstration projects for the [Robot Operating System (ROS)](http://www.ros.org/ "ROS") based [TurtleBot](http://wiki.ros.org/Robots/TurtleBot "TurtleBot")